ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 within the range of exact values defined in I-JSON {{-i-json}}, namely within the interval \[-(2<sup>53</sup>)+1, (2<sup>53</sup>)-1]).

-To be valid, strings on the right hand side of the `=~` regex matching operator need to conform to {{-iregexp}}.
+To be valid, strings on the right-hand side of the `=~` regex matching operator need to conform to {{-iregexp}}.

 The well-formedness and the validity of JSONPath queries are independent of